How Much Experience Do You Really Need To Get The Role You Want

 Have you ever thought to yourself ‘Yeah but I don’t have enough experience so I can’t apply for that job, or I could never get a job like that because I don’t have the experience yet, it’ll probably take me 10 years to get there?’

-If you’ve ever thought anything like this, then keep watching my friend because I’m gonna tell you (nicely) 3 reasons why you’re wrong about this, so stay tuned.
+If you’ve ever thought anything like this, then keep reading my friend because I’m gonna tell you (nicely) 3 reasons why you’re wrong about this, so stay tuned.

 Experience isn’t everything.